mdrisser/utilities/README.md

 # Convert
 This file contains several functions to perform unit conversion, metric to imperial, temperature, length, etc.

+# Helpers
+Various helper functions that I really don't know how to categorize.

 # Terminal
 Contains various functions and "constants" to make life easier when working in the terminal (things like printing the degree symbol)